vt6/vt6/spec/foundation.md

 *Rationale:* Processes with input/output redirection should still be able to talk to the terminal.
 For example, consider a decryption tool that receives the input ciphertext on stdin.
-Even when stdin is a regular file, msgin and msgout should be connected to the terminal, so that it can ask the terminal to display a password prompt to the user.
+Even when stdin is a regular file, msgio should be connected to the terminal, so that it can ask the terminal to display a password prompt to the user.

 As an exception, shells MAY launch jobs without suitably connected message streams if the job may outlive the terminal process.
 In this case, the job's stdin and stdout SHALL NOT be connected to the terminal directly, nor indirectly through other clients.